How to import data into immuneML

 Importing previously generated immuneML datasets

 When you import a dataset into immuneML for the first time, it is converted to an optimized binary format, which speeds up the analysis.
-The main resulting file has an .iml_dataset extension, and may be accompanied by several other .yaml and .npy files.
+The main resulting file has an .yaml extension, and may be accompanied by several other .yaml and .npy files.
 When running immuneML locally, you can by default find these immuneML dataset files in the folder ‘datasets’, which is located in the main output folder of your analysis.

 definitions: